FloatingOriginInteractive/Balsa.SDK/docs/cheatcommands.md

 ## Usage

 To enter cheats, simply type commands directly into the Chat input box (default `Return` key).

 Mind that Cheats are not available during multiplayer sessions.

-All cheat commands are preceded by a forward slash '/' character Most cheats can also be turned off, by following the command with the word 'off' (eg, `/warhead off` disables unlimited ammo)
+All cheat commands are preceded by a forward slash '/' character.

+Most cheats can also be turned off, by following the command with the word 'off' (eg, `/warhead off` disables unlimited ammo)